openimis/openimis-be-payroll/README.md

    - Even if the payroll is reconciled, some benefits might not be paid due to errors.
    - The status will remain `Approved for Payment`.
    - Errors can be viewed by clicking the `Error` button.
+   - Unpaid Payroll's invoices can be recreated during re-creation of payroll in reconciled payroll
+9. **Recreate Unpaid Invoices**:
+   - Unpaid payroll invoices can be recreated during the re-creation of payroll in the reconciled payroll section.
+   - The unpaid invoices will be included in the new payroll.
+   - Use the `Create Payroll from Unpaid Invoices` button available when you go to `Legal and Finance -> Reconciled Payrolls -> View Reconciled Payroll -> Create Payment from Failed Invoice`.

 ## Payment Flow for Offline Payroll Payments